3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 \subsection{Motivation and equations}

-The development of astrophysical 3D RT solvers has been tightly coupled to the development of 3D RHD models of stellar sub-surface convection and of model stellar spectra.
+The development of astrophysical 3D RT solvers and RT codes has been tightly coupled to the development of 3D RHD models of stellar sub-surface convection and of model stellar spectra.
 The latter can be used to determine fundamental stellar parameters and chemical composition by comparing synthetic observables with the observed data (spectra, broad-band photometry, light-curves, etc).

 In the following section, we limit ourselves to 3D RT codes and methods, which found application in stellar diagnostic spectroscopy and 3D NLTE radiative transfer.
 We thus, do not cover comprehensively the RT methods that have been developed as components of RHD solvers.
 The latter usually employ a simplified treatment of RT equations, because these dominate the computational cost when progressing the RHD solvers by one timestep \citep[e.g.][]{Nordlund2019}.
+The scaling times of calculation schemes are described in Sec. \ref{sec:timing} below.

 We note that commonly radiative transfer is assumed to be \textit{quasi-static}, that is, the time derivative is neglected.
-This is a good approximation when the photon propagation time is much shorter shorter than the fluid motion time \citep{Mihalas1988}.
+This is a good approximation when the photon propagation time is much shorter shorter than the fluid motion time \citep{Mihalas1988, Hubeny2014}.
 Light is assumed to propagate instantly through the system.